 3. Battery life is reduced at lower temperatures, so keep a fully charged spare in your pocket where it won’t get too cold.

 4. While it’s snowing, prevent snowflakes form settling and melting on your lens’s front element by keeping the cap on until you’re ready to take a picture.
-Always use a lens hood if you have one.
-AND make sure its not on backwards or you’ll look very silly.
+Always use a lens hood if you have one AND make sure its not on backwards or you’ll look very silly.
 Backwards is for convenience during stowage!

 5. If you’re first on the scene, try to avoid leaving footprints in the snow you’re about to photograph.
 Walk around the edge of the scene, outside of your planned composition.
 Plan ahead!

 6. Ignore your camera’s built in light meter.
 Yes, that’s right.
 Your camera is set up to assume the average scene you are photographing is going to comprise mainly of mid-tones.
-However, a typical snowy scene is mainly whites and highlights.
-Your camera will most likely underexpose the shot by between one and two stops, leaving your white snow… grey.
+However, a typical snowy scene is mainly whites and highlights and your camera will most likely underexpose the shot by between one and two stops, leaving your white snow… grey.
 Use exposure compensation if you’re shooting in Aperture priority or Program.
 The more white in your composition, the more you’ll have to compensate.
 Use your histogram to check exposure.
 A snowy scene should peak over on the right hand side.
 It should extend all the way over to the right, but not fall off the end.
 If you’re shooting in Manual, the same applies.

 7. Shoot in RAW.
 Assuming you have software to process RAW images, this is far better than shooting in Jpeg, as far more exposure latitude is possible, resulting in far better shadow and highlight detail.